WilleAsander/IT-job-tracker/README.md

 ## How to run the web-application localy from your browser:

-- Start by cloning this repository into any folder on your computer, it will be named **IT-job-tracker** by default.
+- Start by cloning this repository into any folder on your computer, the folder will be named **IT-job-tracker** by default.

 - Open your command console and head to the folder that you cloned the repository into.